adokter/vol2bird/INSTALL.ubuntu.md

-# Instructions for Ubuntu 16.04 LTS
+# Install instructions for Ubuntu 16.04 LTS

 ```
 # the directory in which we will install